-If the thought of starting a garden outdoor is not your think or is too cold outside the good news is you can start an indoor garden.
-You can start an indoor gardening that will grow like the one outside one.
+Even if you don't feel like taking a big chance with a bigger garden start indoor!
+You can start an indoor gardening that will grow as you an outside one.
 I am growing herbs indoors year round.
 And if I can grow my indoor garden so can you!

 6 Indoor Gardening Mistakes Beginners Should Avoid